tiagomms/xr-portfolio/_posts/2024-02-12-xr-design-fellowship-module-06-assign.md

 ### Challenge

 The goal of this assignment was to add interactivity to one of our previous ShapesXR/Bezi prototypes using Meta Quest Building Blocks.
-I choose the Module 01 Bezi's project, because I thought it would be the simplest one.
-You can see the video how it turned out.
+I choose the Module 01 Bezi's project, because this was my first course project, the idea was simple and it would be a way to review Bezi.
+Watch the video above to see how it turned out.

-You can access to the [Module 01's project](../xr-design-fellowship-module-01-post-assignment/) or see the video and actually play with bezi prototype below.
+To see the original project and explainer, you can access to the [Module 01's project page](../xr-design-fellowship-module-01-post-assignment/) and see its video or actually play with the prototype below made in Bezi.

 {% include video id="848531256?h=435fa395d0&dnt=true" provider="vimeo" %}